West Virginia moms lobby lawmakers to resume expanded child tax credit payments

 Still, they shared their stories.
 Melanie Braun talked about how she had five children, including two with autism.
 The oldest lived in an apartment on his own, and the child tax credit payments had helped her pay for a caregiver.

-Meghan Hullinger explained that the school district her two children attended didn’t have a mask mandate to prevent the spread of the coronavirus.
+Meghan Hullinger said the school district her two children attend didn’t have a mask mandate to prevent the spread of the coronavirus.
 “My daughter has been quarantined six times,” she said.

 The consensus among the women was that the visits went well.
-Only one member of the delegation — Rep. Carol Miller — met with the mothers; the others dispatched staffers.
+Only one member of the delegation — Rep. Miller — met with the mothers; the others dispatched staffers.

-A Manchin spokesperson pointed out the senator “has always supported the existing child tax credit that is still in place despite the pandemic emergency enhancement sunsetting at the end of 2021,” and that the senator “continues to support policies that reward hard working families as the effects of costly inflation taxes strain their budgets.”
+A Manchin spokesperson said the senator “has always supported the existing child tax credit that is still in place despite the pandemic emergency enhancement sunsetting at the end of 2021,” and that the senator “continues to support policies that reward hard working families as the effects of costly inflation taxes strain their budgets.”

+Tatum Wallace, Miller’s communications director, noted in a statement that “Miller takes every opportunity to talk with her constituents and was happy to meet with some of West Virginia’s moms in Washington.
+As a mother and grandmother, she understands their concerns.”

-But whether the child tax credit could survive as a separate bill or as part of the reconciliation process if the Build Back Better legislation passes in some form, the women left the Capitol unsure if they made an impact.
+But whether the child tax credit could survive as a separate bill or as part of the reconciliation process if the Build Back Better legislation passes in some form, the women left the Capitol unsure whether they had made an impact.

 “I didn’t get a real clear idea how they were trying to move forward,” Dana Philips said.
 “It was all just extremely vague.”